mesuli95/PYTHON-NOTES/README.md

 * python automatically returns a float to accomodate non-whole numbers
 * adding a float to an int or multiplying or using exponents

+Alternative number types(Decimal, Booleans and Strings)

 * if you pass a second argument as a number it will convert the first argument as a number, it will convert the first argument from thaat base to base 10.
+* learnt that if you pass a second argument as a number, it will convert the first argument from that base 10. for instance "100" in base 2 is equal to 4 in base 10
+* also got to know that the first argument must always be a string, even if want to convert it from different base
+* this is done because there may be non-numeric characters in the string that are valid in some bases
+* learnt that python has another class decimal that addresses some of the issues we saw with floats
+* got to understand that floats are great they have floating point errors that can be problematic in certain situations, such as when dealing money.
+* to use use decimal module, you need to import the decimal class and the getContext function at the top of your code
+* the getContext function returns a context object that holds global settings for using decimal class.
+* with deciaml class you can instatiate a decimal object with a number value, for instance decimal 1 devided by decimal 3 returns 0,3333 with four deciaml places
+* You can also pass in a float, but be aware that the decimal module will try to exactly replicate the float with all its digits, which may lead to floating point errors
+* python easily casts integers to booleans -1 is true and 0 is false, anything except 0 is true
+* in fact anything except 0 is true, so even -1 amd imaginary 1 are true, but float 0 imaginary 0 are false
+* string is true, anything other than an empty string is also true
+* the only false string is an empty one, but be careful not to accidentally have a space in there
+* we can also cast data structures to booleans, an empty list or dictionary is false
+* python has numerous tools to analyze and construct strings, and one of the most useful is slicing
+* slicing refers to taking a portion of a string and returning it

+Formatting

+* python has a few ways to create strings, including string concatenation and f-strings
+* f-strings allows us to insert variable or expressions inside curly braces in a string
+* we can also do rounding and number formatting with f-strings
+* the format fuction is similar to f-strings and was used in vertions of python 3.6

+Multiple-line strings

+* python has a handy feature for creating multi-line strings by using triple quotes
+* if we to include literal triple quotes in the string, we can escape them with backlash.